-To better understand the experience of American employees, Spring Health commissioned The Harris Poll to conduct an online survey of 972 employed U.S. adults about the level of care they received from their employer-sponsored mental healthcare plan in 2020 and what care they need in order to achieve better mental health in 2021.
-Here are the key findings of that survey.
+To better understand the experience of American employees, Spring Health commissioned The Harris Poll to conduct an online survey of 972 employed U.S. adults about the level of care they received from their employer-sponsored mental healthcare plan in 2020, and the care they need to achieve better mental health in 2021.
+Here are the key findings and mental health statistics that emerged from this survey.

 Who is seeking mental healthcare?

-- Of those who sought mental healthcare in 2020, 38% say their desire to manage emotions related to the coronavirus pandemic influenced them to seek care.
+- Of those employees, 38% say their desire to manage emotions related to the coronavirus pandemic influenced them to seek care

 What problems are associated with employer health plans?

-- More than a quarter (26%) of U.S. employees who sought mental healthcare in 2020 described the care they received as substandard.
+- More than a quarter (26%) of U.S. employees who sought mental healthcare in 2020 describe the care they received as substandard

 - 19% cite a simplified way to find out which therapists or psychiatrists in their network are taking new clients

-- An option for online assessments to screen for mental health concerns was also popular, with 16% indicating this is a mental healthcare benefit offering that would help them achieve better mental health in 2021.
-These online assessments can take the form of self-assessment tests for disorders including depression and other mental illness, which affects nearly one in five Americans.
+- An option for online assessments to screen for mental health concerns was also popular, with 16% indicating this is a mental healthcare benefit offering that would help them achieve better mental health in 2021